ianclarke03/ianclarke03/README.md

 # 💫 About Me:
-I'm a third-year computer science student at Hunter College and a part of the Daedalus Scholars Program.
+I'm a computer science major at Hunter College and a part of the Daedalus Scholars Program.
 I am passionate about exploring new technologies to enhance my Software Development and Cybersecurity skills.
 I am currently exploring machine learning and building robust applications.

 ## 🌐 Socials: